 A: The commercial terminal is opened by security personnel at 3:30am.
 After the last daily flight, security clears and locks the terminal, generally by 12:30 am.
-The airport is NOT open 24 hours and passengers may not remain inside the terminal overnight.
+The terminal is NOT open 24 hours and passengers may not remain inside the building overnight.

 Please note that there is no unattended parking in the loading/unloading zone in front of the terminal.
 This zone is for dropping off or loading passengers and baggage only.
 Vehicles cannot be left unattended in this zone.
 Guests awaiting arriving passengers in the vehicle can use the Cell Phone Lot.

 Cell Phone Lot

 A convenient, FREE short-term parking area is located near the rental car facility on the west side of the Terminal Loop Road.
 You can wait for passengers to call you when they land, then pick them up at curbside baggage claim.
 No unattended vehicles are permitted in the cell phone lot.
 Click here for the parking page and a map of the termianl parking areas.

 A: Yes, there is an ATM machine located in the passenger terminal in the baggage claim area.
 The ATM accepts Visa, Master Card, Cirrus, Plus, Diners Club International, Discover/Novus, and American Express Cards.

 A: No. The airport is unaware of any local bank offering currency exchange.
 Passengers may wish to exchange currency at International hub airports during their return flight.

 A: Gainesville Regional Airport is pleased to announce that FREE wireless and wired high-speed Internet access is provided in the terminal and public areas.
 During regular business hours, the Administration Office offers fax services and a photocopy machine for a nominal fee.